Prednisone Side Effects

 Prednisone and Vaccines

-People taking prednisone have weakened immune systems and should also be careful around people with diseases including smallpox, chicken pox or measles.
+People taking prednisone have weakened immune systems and should also be careful around anyone who is sick or experiencing symptoms of diseases such as smallpox, chicken pox or measles.

 Seniors, Children and Pregnant Women